ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/008_isis_raw_files.md

 A large variety of technique-specific analysis code exists, for example Refl1D (reflectometry), SASView (SANS).
 These tools typically read the **processed** Nexus files emitted by Mantid, not the files emitted by the data acquisition system.
 These tools should therefore have no dependency on `.raw` files being emitted by the data acquisition system.

+### Archival process

+The current archival process attaches checksums of all files generated as part of a run, to an NTFS secondary file stream **attached to the `.raw` file**.

 ## Decision

 The data streaming filewriter will **NOT** write `.raw` files, and will only support `.nxs` file output.
 All major downstream consumers have been verified to either already use `.nxs` files, or have a viable migration path towards using `.nxs` files.